 atmospheric pressure - The amount of pressure exerted by the atmosphere at a given point (force per unit area).
 Essentially the effect of the mass of the air above a particular point being pulled down by gravity

-the atmosphere, of the envelope of gases that surround the
+atmosphere, of the envelope of gases that surround the Earth.

 aurora - The display of "dancing" light patterns seen in areas of high latitudes - nearer the poles.
 Auroras are caused by magnetic storms from the sun releasing huge amounts of energy.
 The energy travels toward the Earth as an ionic cloud.
 On reaching the earth, the cloud "blows" over the poles and interacts with Earth's magnetic field.
 The ions interact with the ionosphere energize oxygen and nitrogen molecules which causes them to emit light.